microsoft/onnxruntime/dockerfiles/README.md

 ### OpenVINO on VAD-M Accelerator Version

-1. Download OpenVINO **Full package** for version **2020.2** for Linux on host machine from [this link](https://software.intel.com/en-us/openvino-toolkit/choose-download) and install it with the help of instructions from [this link](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html)

-2. Install the drivers on the host machine according to the reference in [here](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux_ivad_vpu.html)
+1. Install the drivers on the host machine according to the reference in [here](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux_ivad_vpu.html)

-3. Build the docker image from the DockerFile in this repository.
+2. Build the docker image from the DockerFile in this repository.
      ```
       docker build --rm -t onnxruntime-vadm --build-arg DEVICE=VAD-M_FP16 --network host .
      ```
-4. Run hddldaemon on the host in a separate terminal session using the following command:
+2. Run hddldaemon on the host in a separate terminal session using the following command:
      ```
       $HDDL_INSTALL_DIR/bin/hddldaemon
      ```
-5. Run the docker image by mounting the device drivers
+4. Run the docker image by mounting the device drivers
     ```
     docker run -it --device --mount type=bind,source=/var/tmp,destination=/var/tmp --device /dev/ion:/dev/ion  onnxruntime-vadm:latest